hoangjennifer/ios101_prework/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+There were only minor challenges encountered while building the app.
+Sometimes the instructions were not clear where to locate something within Xcode but after playing around with it, I was able to figure it out.

 ## License